 Some of the existing literature on the subject delves into the processes of creating visualizations.
 Other authors elaborate on the principles of good visualization or the semiology of visual cues and what they signify.

-However, nobody starts at square one and enumerates exactly which charts we have at our disposal.
-This is the logical first step to take before attempting to provide comparative advice about which to use, when and how.
-We can achieve this first step by combining the available visual variables together in every possible way and this is what this project aims to do.
+However, nobody starts at the beginning and enumerates exactly which charts we have at our disposal.
+This is the logical first step to take before attempting to provide comparative advice about which charts to use.
+We can achieve this first step by combining the available visual cues together in every possible way and this is what this project aims to do.

 Visualizations essentially are collections of shapes and lines which vary from one another to show differences in their underlying data.
 These variations in the properties of the shapes or lines we call Visual Variables.
 Some common ones are: